yehogwon/yehogwon.github.io/_honors/honor_1.md

 **POSTECHIAN Fellowship (Oct, 2025)**
 - Winner ($2,300)
-- As one of the two top fresh graduates.
+- Recognized as one of the two top first-year graduate students in CSE.
 - From the department of Computer Science and Engineering at POSTECH.

 **Best Research Project Award (Jun, 2025)**